Ookpik: Music

 The Ookpik Waltz was published in 1965 by the late, Mission, British Columbia, fiddler Frankie Rodgers.

-Dance of the Ookpiks, an instrumental song by the Regents, reached #10 on RPM's Canadian Content chart on January 11, 1965 and made it onto some local charts.
+Dance of the Ookpiks, an instrumental song by the Regents, reached #10 on RPM's Canadian Content chart on 11 January 1965 and made it onto some local charts.
 It did not make RPM's main chart.

+Comic strip

+Ookpik was adapted into a daily comic strip by Toronto Telegram editorial cartoonist Al Beaton.
+The strip transformed the handcrafted owl into an anthropomorphic character and contributed to Ookpik's spread through Canadian popular culture during the 1960s.

+The strip began in the Telegram on 30 November 1964 and was distributed through the Los Angeles Times Syndicate to approximately 50 newspapers in Canada and the United States.
+It continued until 27 June 1966.
+Beaton ended the strip after doctors advised him to reduce his workload because of declining health.

 Books

 Several books, mainly children's, have been written about this popular owl, including: